At Harrison Middleton University there are many ways to transfer credits and earn credit for your professional, military, and volunteer experience.

 Credit for Training Programs

-The American Council on Education’s (ACE) credit recommendations for formal courses or examinations as outlined in the National Guide to College Credit for Workforce Training are accepted subject to the student’s degree requirements and the Policy on Awarding Transfer and Extra-Institutional Credit.
+The American Council on Education’s (ACE) credit recommendations for formal courses or examinations as outlined in the National Guide are accepted subject to the student’s degree requirements and the Policy on Awarding Transfer and Extra-Institutional Credit.

-Any military training which is applicable to a program at Harrison Middleton University will be accepted for transfer credit based on the recommendations of the American Council on Education (ACE) as outlined in the Military Guide to the Evaluation of Educational Experiences in the Armed Services.
+Any military training which is applicable to a program at Harrison Middleton University will be accepted for transfer credit based on the recommendations of the American Council on Education (ACE) as outlined in the ACE Military Guide.
 To be official, all required forms must be sent directly to Harrison Middleton University from the issuing authority.